 On February 3, 2020, the Company adopted Accounting Standards Update ("ASU") No. 2018-15, Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40) ("ASU 2018-15") which provides additional guidance on the accounting for costs of implementation activities performed in a cloud computing arrangement that is a service contract.
-ASU 2018-15 requires a customer in a cloud computing arrangement that is a service contract to follow the new internal-use software guidance to determine which implementation costs to capitalize as assets or expense as incurred.
+ASU 2018-15 requires a customer in a cloud computing arrangement that is a service contract.
+ASU 2018-15 guidance to determine which implementation costs to capitalize as assets or expense as incurred.
 The new internal-use software guidance requires that certain costs incurred during the application development stage be capitalized and other costs incurred during the preliminary project and post-implementation stages be expensed as they are incurred.
 The Company adopted ASU 2018-15 using the prospective method.
-In fiscal 2021, \$4.4 million of capitalized costs associated with implementation activities, net of amortization are classified within Prepaid expenses & other current assets on the Company's Consolidated Balance Sheets and \$1.8 million of related amortization costs are included in Selling, general and administrative expenses on the Company's Consolidated Statement of Operations.
+In fiscal 2022 and 2021, \$9.2 million and \$4.4 million of capitalized costs associated with implementation activities, net of amortization are classified within Prepaid expenses & other current assets on the Company's Consolidated Balance Sheets, respectively, and \$3.6 million and \$1.8 million of related amortization costs are included in Selling, general and administrative expenses on the Company's Consolidated Statement of Operations, respectively.